johan1252/AlexaWeatherNetwork/README.md

 An Amazon Alexa skill set created for integration with The Weather Network REST API.

 ## The Idea
+The intention of this project was to make use of The Weather Network API in a creative fashion.
+This was done through the use of the developer tools provided with Amazon Alexa.
+A custom skill set that can be invoked using "Alexa, ask The Weather Network \<command\>" was created.
+The skill set provides basic weather information for the current location currently or on a future date.
+Additionally the functionality was extended to provide recommendations on the type of transportation to use when travelling to work or school.
+The system can also send individuals an SMS with relevant weather information with the simple use of a voice command.
+The project was created during a 36 hour hacking period at Hack Western 4.

 ## Command Types
 * Current Weather Information: What is the weather?